Andreas Granskov: Club career

 Granskov joined German Bundesliga club Werder Bremen as a youth, making a number of appearances for the reserve team.
-After his stay in Germany, he returned to Denmark to sign with Nordsjælland on 30 July 2009.
+After his time in Germany, he returned to Denmark to sign with Nordsjælland on 30 July 2009.
 Shortly after signing, he was sent on loan to AB.
 When Granskov left Nordsjælland in June 2012, he had made 53 appearances for the club, in which he scored 10 goals.

 On 13 June 2012, Granskov signed with Belgian Pro League club Royal Excel Mouscron.
 Granskov, however, was injured for a long time during his spell with the club, and as a result failed to win a starting role.

 After one season in Belgium, he returned to Denmark where he signed with Lyngby after a successful trial in July 2013.
 In January 2014, he signed with Brønshøj on a six-month deal.
-He would stay there for more than two years, before signing with Fremad Amager on 30 July 2016 where he played for six months.
+He stayed there for more than two years, before signing with Fremad Amager on 30 July 2016 where he played for six months.
 On 30 December 2016, it was confirmed, that Granskov had joined Rishøj Boldklub in the Denmark Series.
-In the summer 2017, Rishøj was refounded as Køge Nord FC.
+In the summer of 2017, Rishøj was refounded as Køge Nord FC.

 In March 2020, Granskov joined Danish 2nd Division club Holbæk B&I, forming a striking duo with fellow former Superliga forward Gilberto Macena.

 After his retirement, Granskov began playing old boys football with FC Græsrødderne, joining the team in September 2021.